-Creating an Interface for Surveillance Monitoring:

-Combining Behavioral Research and Technology

 Abstract

 Gun crime is a growing concern in society.
 Law enforcement works to confront gun violence by surveillance monitoring.
 Research by Sweet and Meissner (2015) showed that law enforcement officers and laypersons are no better than chance at spotting suspicious behaviors or weapons.
 In this study, researchers applied behavioral cues from Sweet and Meissner and integrated them into a video interface.
 Researchers collected data from law enforcement officers and naive controls.
 Each viewed videos and made judgements whether someone was concealing a weapon.
 Results of this study support previous findings, with both groups performing poorly and lacking confidence in their decisions.
 Using the list from the previous study had little effect, possibly due to lack of user training.
 Data on the interface’s usability was collected, and showed favorable responses from users.
 Findings contribute to concerns about the accuracy of surveillance monitoring and need for improved training for surveillance monitors.